Divisions & Programs

 - Great Lakes Research Into Practice Network (GRIN)

-Established in 2008 with a vision to be a leader in gerontology and geriatrics training and education, this multidisciplinary division provides support for education, scholarship and clinical service across Michigan.
-This new division will collaborate across multiple disciplines, (family medicine, internal medicine, nursing, social work, and nutrition, two colleges, College of Human Medicine and College of Osteopathic Medicine.
-This division will also enhance the education of fellows seeking certification with advanced qualification, but over 200 residents physicians in affiliate programs of Family and Internal Medicine from both the Colleges of Human and Osteopathic Medicine and medical students.
+Established with a vision to be a leader in gerontology and geriatrics training and education, this multidisciplinary division provides support for education, scholarship and clinical service across Michigan.
+This division collaborates across multiple disciplines, (family medicine, internal medicine, nursing, social work, and nutrition, two colleges, College of Human Medicine and College of Osteopathic Medicine.
+This division also enhances the education of fellows seeking certification with advanced qualification.
+Kevin Foley, MD, FACP, is associate chair for Senior Health.

-The Preventive Medicine and Public Health Program will undertake efforts designed to create new linkages among local health department medical directors, Michigan State University, and the Michigan Department of Community Health to improve the delivery of public health services.
-The program will seek to work collaboratively with other public health and preventive medicine programs in Michigan, including those at the University of Michigan and Wayne State University, to complement their current efforts and support medical direction for local public health departments.
-The program will also work closely with MSU community teaching sites and other MSU community resources to identify opportunities for program and research collaboration that will strengthen medical direction in Michigan’s communities.
+The Preventive Medicine and Public Health Program undertake efforts designed to createcreates new linkages among local health department medical directors, Michigan State University, and the Michigan Department of Community Health to improve the delivery of public health services.
+The program works collaboratively with other public health and preventive medicine programs in Michigan, including those at the University of Michigan and Wayne State University, to complement their current efforts and support medical direction for local public health departments.
+The program also works closely with MSU community teaching sites and other MSU community resources to identify opportunities for program and research collaboration that will strengthen medical direction in Michigan’s communities.

-The Primary Care Research and Evaluation Program, established in 2010, is located jointly in the Department of Family Medicine and the Department of Pediatrics and Human Development.
+The Primary Care Research and Evaluation Program is located jointly in the Department of Family Medicine and the Department of Pediatrics and Human Development.
 The program includes an expansive portfolio of research and outreach in family medicine and pediatrics, particularly on measurement of the core attributes of a patient- and family-centered medical home and primary care practice transformation.
 Rebecca Malouin, PhD, MPH, assistant professor, is the director.